spring-week/rolodex-api-gradle/README.md

 # Rolodex API: Gradle Edition :elephant:

-You can run this app out of the box with `gradle bootRun`
+You can run this app out of the box with `./gradlew bootRun`

 <details>
     <summary>How to Recreate this App</summary>